microsoft/NFP-Business-Applications/PowerPlatform/demos/ai-pricing-tool/solution-overview.md

 - Access to the **Power Platform Admin Center** to import and configure solution components

 ### 💳 Licensing Requirements
-The solution uses features from multiple Power Platform products.
-Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.
+This solution is built on the Microsoft Power Platform. **Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**

 | **Capability**                  | **License Requirement**                                                                                                                                |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |